-- Eight hours weekly at the LC clinic-includes two hours in addition to scheduled class time for reviewing your videos, completing treatment plans & case notes, etc. Students will participate in case observation when not in session themselves and as directed by the instructor.
-On occasion, students may need to attend to emergency client concerns outside of their internship day. - 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected at your placement
+- Eight hours weekly at the L&C CCC-includes two hours in addition to scheduled class time for reviewing your videos, maintaining case files and documentation, etc. Students will participate in case observation when not in session themselves and as directed by the instructor.
+On occasion, students may need to attend to emergency client concerns outside of their internship day. - Approximately 2-3 days at an externship site-includes supervision, client contact, and engagement in all responsibilities expected at the placement

 This internship provides experience in applying family therapy theory to clinical practice in our departmental clinical training facility, the L&C Community Counseling Center, while concurrently beginning an externship in a community agency.
-Through live supervision and team consultation, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
+Through live AAMFT approved supervision and team consultation, students will have the opportunity to apply a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
 Throughout your clinical practice, you will participate in group and individual supervision.
 You may be asked to meet with your supervisor alone or with one other MFT trainee in the program.
 Individual supervision is defined as no more than two supervisees meeting with a supervisor face to face.
-Depending on your location, you will also meet as a group with up to 10 other MFT students who are working at various sites.
-This group supervision will be led by an AAMFT Approved Supervisor candidate.

-The COAMFTE requirements for raw supervision have been temporarily suspended, due to accommodations for programs in the context of COVID.
-However, typically, the standard would be that the majority of supervision (at least 50%) must be based on raw data (i.e., live observation/video-tapes of sessions with clients or co-therapy with your supervisor).
+At least 50% of supervision must be based on observable data (i.e., live observation/video recordings/telesupervision of sessions with clients or co-therapy with your supervisor).
 Supervision must be maintained during academic breaks when you are not actually enrolled in the course but are seeing clients through your affiliation with Lewis and Clark College.

 This syllabus serves as a contract between you, the program, and your individual faculty supervisor.
-Standard COAMFTE requirements expect you to complete 500 hours of direct client contact (200 relational) and 100 hours of supervision as detailed in the MCFT Clinical Training

-Handbook, by the end of your program.
+Under the COAMFTE 12.5 standards, students are required to complete 400 hours of direct client contact (of which a minimum of 150 hours should be relational) and 100 hours of supervision as detailed in the MCFT Clinical Training Handbook, by the end of your program.